caketaster/mildew-detection/README.md

 ## Hypothesis and Validation:
 - We can hypothesise that it's possible to visually differentiate between healthy and mildew infected leaves.
-- As the data analyst, I believe it's possible to train an ML model to differentiate between health/mildew infected leaves through visual analysis of images at a greater than 97% accuracy rate.
+- As the data analyst, I believe it's possible to train an ML model to differentiate between healthy/mildew infected leaves through visual analysis of images at a greater than 97% accuracy rate.

 The initial hypothesis can be confirmed by the fact that manual visual differentiation already occurs at Farmy & Foods (albeit at a slow and hard to scale level)

 The second hypothesis was be tested through extensive training of an ML model with the aim of accurate differentiation of healthy/infected leaves at the highest possible accuracy rate.
 An accuracy rate of 99.7+% was reached with one of the models trained, and 99.6+% with the other.

+## Rationale to map Business requirements to Data Visualisations and ML tasks
+~~

 ## Workflow